Fram King Fulda

 The Fulda company began selling licenses to produce the miniature coupé which was powered by a motorcycle engine.
 Some 2.000 Fuldamobils were built in Germany 1950-69, and many more in a number of other countries under different namess.

-In Sweden the Fram-King motorcycle company bought a license in 1956.
-The plan was to construct the model S-6 with an aluminium body on a wooden frame.
+In Sweden the Fram-King motorcycle company obtained rights in 1956 and plannedto construct the model S-6 with an aluminium body on a wooden frame.

-Fram employed a German by the name of Adolf Sandler, one of the Fulda engineers (possibly the chief engineer), who brought with him plans for the new S-7 model which employed a plastic (or fibreglass) body on a wooden frame.
+Fram employed one of the Fulda engineers, a German by the name of Adolf Sandler, who brought with him plans for the new S-7 model which employed a plastic (or fibreglass) body on a wooden frame.
 This design was improved before production began, with the wooden frame replaced by a monocoque plastic shell.

 The Fram-King Fulda S7 is 3.2 metres long, 1.4 wide and 1300mm high, and weighs just 310 kilograms.
 It can carry two adults and two children.
 The 2-stroke 10hp two-stroke engine delivers a top speed of 80 km/h, with excellent fuel economy.
 It has a four-speed gearbox, and to select revers e the engine is stopped and restarted - running backwards!
 Whether anyone managed 80k's in top going backwards is unknown.